 When the physio physically compresses trigger points, patients are particularly more tender than other areas of the same muscle.
 This can give rise to distinctive pain referral patterns, where the areas of pain are felt away from the specific trigger point.
 For example, a trigger point in the gluteal muscles can cause pain to be felt in the back of the thigh.
 Muscles with active myofascial trigger points appear weak and tight, and often display restriction in range of motion and sensitivity to stretch.

 Trigger points can form due to a variety of reasons.
-A few common factors include direct trauma, muscle strains, nerve impingement, sleep deprivation, infections and stress (mechanical, mental or emotional).
+A few common factors include direct trauma, muscular strains, nerve impingement, sleep deprivation, infections and stress (mechanical, mental or emotional).

 The dry needling technique and what to expect